verynewuser/EnergyCo/README.md

 * I implemented `CustomDateTimeConverter` because the provided dates are in "dd-MMM-yyyy" format, not the by default recognized ISO8601 format.
 * AutoMapper is used for seamless mapping between entities and DTOs (I faced an issue with it and wrote a developer comment there)
 * FluentValidation library is used for input data validation
-* For unit testing I chose NUnit and Moq libraries.
-(I have experience with xunit and Substitute libraries as well )
+* For unit testing I chose XUnit and Moq libraries.
+(I have experience with nunit and Substitute libraries as well )

 ## Potential Improvements
 * Caching can be used to improve performance.
 I reckon the discounts and promotions are not changed every day, so instead of DB queries against every API call, I can implement a caching layer to return relevant discounts and promotions for products.
 We can go with either local caching or distributed caching.